Blackjack is my favorite game! No matter what anyone says! And not only because it gives high chances of winning. But let's first discuss the rules.

 Card Values in BJ

-Cards from deuces to tens are worth their numeral values.
+Cards from deuces to tens are worth their numerical values.
 The values of jacks, queens, and kings are ten points.
 An ace is worth either one or eleven points.
 This choice is made in favor of the player.

 At some casinos, the turn automatically moves to the next hand.
 At other casinos, it is announced that he has either eleven or twenty-one, so the player chooses whether to draw another card or not.